jovannafernando/recipes-and-ratings/README.md

 ### All about the dataset!

-<font color="red"> Why should readers of your website care about the dataset ???</font>

 **Data Sources:**
 The dataset used in this analysis is sourced from food.com, a popular online platform dedicated to sharing recipes, cooking tips, and culinary inspiration.
 Food.com hosts a vast collection of user-contributed recipes spanning various cuisines, dietary preferences, and cooking styles.